-Once the bulk of the site was setup and looking good, I moved on to pointing the domain to Bluehost.
+Once the bulk of the site was set up and looking good, I moved on to pointing the domain to Bluehost.
 My first complaint is that they only provide instructions on editing the DNS records to their DNS.
 I didn’t want to use this method because the client has a separate email service setup and 3 different sets of MX records for email.
-Client was not sure of email service provider so rather than disrupt the email service and copy over all 20+ mx records from godaddy to Bluehost, I wanted to simply update the A record with the Bluehost IP.
+The client was not sure of the email service provider so rather than disrupt the email service and copy over all 20+ MX records from GoDaddy to Bluehost, I wanted to simply update the A record with the Bluehost IP.

 At least the live chat was effective